vtexdocs/devportal/README.md

     Go back to **Step 5**.

-    **Important:** If your rebase process generated conflicts, new reviews must be requested.
+    >**Important note:** If your rebase process generated conflicts, new reviews must be requested.

-- **Step 7.** After your PR has been rebased onto `main`, passed all checks and been approved by reviewers, click on **Merge Pull Request** option.
-This way all commits from the *feature branch* will be added to the base branch via a merge commit and their semantic messages will be considered to update `CHANGELOG.md` and release a new version.
+- **Step 7.** After your PR has been rebased onto `main`, passed all checks and been approved by reviewers, click on **Merge Pull Request** option (the one that generates a merge commit).
+This way all commits from the *feature branch* will be added to the base branch and their semantic messages will be considered to update `CHANGELOG.md` when releasing a new version.

-- **Step 8.** The merged PR, if set to release a new version in **Step 4**, will trigger a GitHub action that results in a new commit `chore(release): v*.*.*`, a new version tag and its corresponding GitHub Release.
-Verify those changes in the repository initial page.
+- **Step 8.** The merged PR, if set to release a new version in **Step 4**, will trigger a GitHub action that results in a new commit `chore(release): v*.*.*`, a new version tag and its corresponding GitHub Release (see [Versioning](#versioning) section for more details) - you can verify those changes in the repository initial page after the workflow has finished.
 Wait for the build in Netlify to end and your released version will be deployed.

 - **Step 9.** Celebrate!
 You have just finished your contribution to the VTEX Developers Portal repository.

-### Scenario: Someone updated the `main` branch, and I'm developing something on my *feature branch*
+### What to do when someone updated the `main` branch and I'm developing something on my *feature branch*

 Make *rebase* of your *feature branch* on `main`: